History of Manchester United F.C. (1986–2013): Arrival of Alex Ferguson and cup successes: 1986–1992

 Ferguson responded that summer by strengthening his squad with expensive signings in the shape of midfielders Neil Webb and Mike Phelan, followed by a club record £2.3 million signing of defender Gary Pallister and lower fees for winger Danny Wallace and midfielder Paul Ince in the early stages of the 1989–90 season.
 The continuing changes in the United squad had just seen the sale of two players who had been the centerpiece of the Atkinson era – Paul McGrath and Norman Whiteside.
 While McGrath would continue playing top-flight football into the late 1990s, Whiteside would play for just two more years before continuing injury problems finally forced him to hang up his boots at the age of just 26.

-In September 1989, the club received a takeover bid by Michael Knighton; chairman Martin Edwards agreed to sell the club to Knighton for £20 million, but the deal fell through when his financial backers pulled out.
-The season had started with United in fine form, beating defending champions Arsenal 4–1 at home on the opening day of the season, but disappointing results soon followed and by the turn of 1990, United stood 17th in the league – just one place above the relegation zone.
-It was now 23 years since United had been league champions, but one respected sports journalist in The Times was keen to point out in January 1990 that it would now appear more relevant that it had been 16 years since United had last been relegated.
+In August 1989, the club received a takeover bid by Michael Knighton; chairman Martin Edwards agreed to sell the club to Knighton for £20 million, but the deal fell through when his financial backers pulled out.
+The season had started with United in fine form, beating defending champions Arsenal 4–1 at home on the opening day of the season, but disappointing results soon followed and by January 1990, United stood 17th in the league – just one place above the relegation zone.
+It was now 23 years since United had been league champions, but one respected sports journalist in The Times was keen to point out that it would now appear more relevant that it had been 16 years since United had last been relegated.

-By November 1989, newspaper reports suggested that Ferguson was on the verge of being sacked, although the United board denied that the manager's job was at risk; despite naturally disappointed with the lack of success in the league, they understood the reasons – namely the lengthy absence of key players including Bryan Robson and Neil Webb through injury. but victory over Crystal Palace in the 1990 FA Cup Final replay (after a 3–3 draw) saved his career.
+By November 1989, newspaper reports suggested that Ferguson was on the verge of being sacked, although the United board denied that the manager's job was at risk; despite naturally disappointed with the lack of success in the league, they understood the reasons – namely the lengthy absence of key players including Bryan Robson and Neil Webb through injury.
+But victory over Crystal Palace in the 1990 FA Cup Final replay (after a 3–3 draw) saved his career.
 However, the club finished 13th, their lowest league placing since returning to the top flight in 1975; just five points separated them from the relegation zone.
 Liverpool were league champions that season for an English record 18th time.